 Monthly rental fees for cable modems can cost you dearly each year.

-There's also a trade-off when you strike out with a modem of your own.
+There's a trade-off when you strike out with a modem of your own.
 That ISP-provided modem you're renting receives tech support from your internet provider, who will offer a replacement if your current rental ever gives up the ghost.
 Buy your own modem, and you're on your own for tech support, as far as your cable company is concerned.
-That's why our cable modem selections promise a two-year warranty.
+That's why our top cable modem selections promise a two-year warranty.

 Should your cable modem provider upgrade your service requiring a new modem, you'll be able to get one for free when you rent.
 People who own their modem will have to take care of their own upgrades — and some ISPs have been quite pushy about telling users to upgrade their modem.

 None of this should dissuade most people from ditching their rented modem — not when $100 or so in annual savings is at stake — but those trade-offs are worth keeping in mind.
+And if you bundle your home telephone service with your Internet, you may have to use the modem your ISP issues, so double-check with your provider.

 What to Look for in a Cable Modem